QPP++ 2025: Query Performance Prediction and its Applications in the Era of Large Language Models

 Query performance prediction (QPP), a.k.a. query difficulty prediction, is a key task in information retrieval (IR).
 QPP has been studied for decades in the IR community.
 The task of QPP is defined as estimating search effectiveness without human relevance judgments.

-We are excited to announce the QPP++ 2025 workshop, titled "Query Performance Prediction and its Applications in the Era of Large Language Models," which is co-located with on the 47th European Conference on Information Retrieval (ECIR 2025), from 6th to 10th April 2025 in Lucca, Italy.
+We are excited to announce the QPP++ 2025 workshop, titled "Query Performance Prediction and its Applications in the Era of Large Language Models," co-located with the 47th European Conference on Information Retrieval (ECIR 2025), from 6th to 10th April 2025 in Lucca, Italy.

 In this workshop, we aim to bring together researchers and practitioners from academia and industry to discuss new perspectives on QPP in the era of large language models (LLMs).
 QPP++ 2025 is the continuation of the QPP++ 2023 workshop held in ECIR 2023.